Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Introduction

-In \cite{ambriolaokuPotentialConfoundersAnalysis2019}, the relationships are modeled by a complete directed graph with weight values expressing by the global feature importance known as ``gain'' \cite{ganho1987, gradBoostTutorial2013}.
-Although, the use of gain as an importance variable seems reasonable, this measurement can lead to inconsistent results\cite{shapConsistency2019}.
-In addition, it also does not allow the derivation of a local explanation, in the sense of constructing a graph from a single observation (row) or a sample.
-Because of those previous issues related with tabular to the graph mapping task, we propose here an alternative approach which uses recent developments from tree-based machine learning interpretability techniques\cite{gradBoostTutorial2013, samekLearningExplainableTrees2020} .
-More specifically, here we map the dataset into a weighted directed graph with the edge weight obtained through the SHapley Additive exPlanations (SHAP)\cite{lundbergUnifiedApproachInterpreting2017} technique.
+In the graph representation stage, the edge weights was obtained through the SHapley Additive exPlanations (SHAP)\cite{lundbergUnifiedApproachInterpreting2017} technique.
 This technique was chosen for its good properties when compared with other tools to compute the importance of a feature in machine learning task.
-In addition, it can supply a local interpretation for each object in the dataset.
-The obtained dense graph, here called called interpretability graph, is initially sparsified, with the goal of removing the weak relationships between features extending the scope of graph analysis methods that can be applied.
+In addition, it can supply a local interpretation for each object in the data.
+The obtained complete graph, here called \emph{interpretability graph}, is initially sparsified, with the goal of removing the weak relationships between features, extending graph analysis methods that can be applied.
 In particular, we use the disparity filter\cite{serranoExtractingMultiscaleBackbone2009}, which is an edge filtering method that has a good performance in preserving the backbone structure of the graph.
-With the filtered interpretability graph, we show how graph analysis can be employed to interpret the relationships through the graph structure.
-We discuss with more detail two aspects about this graph: the spectral and the community structure.